PhD Art History

 - The program in Art History takes a global, interdisciplinary approach to research and education.
 Our faculty is committed to critical theory, historiographical inquiry and interdisciplinary work drawing from literary studies, political philosophy, anthropology, archaeology, and histories of technology and religion, and translation studies.
-Faculty work collaboratively with other academics and institutions around the world to investigate the local and intertwined visual cultures of the United States, South America, Europe, the Middle East and the Mediterranean, and West and South Asia.
+Faculty work collaboratively with other academics and institutions around the world to investigate the local and intertwined visual cultures of the United States, the Ancient Americas, Europe, the Middle East and the Mediterranean, and West and South Asia.
 We are also invested in interrogating the changing place of art in a rapidly globalizing capitalist economy.

 - Cross-disciplinary work with UIC’s distinguished programs in languages and literature, philosophy, film studies, women’s studies, history, and the social sciences is strongly encouraged.
 A student may also opt for a more formal relationship with other departments through the Interdepartmental Concentrations in Gender and Women’s Studies and Violence Studies.